 Resolution changes the resolution of the image captured.
 While higher resolutions are often more accurate than lower resolutions, they also run at a slower update rate.

-After adjusting exposure and brightness, the target should be lit green (or the color of the vision tracking LEDs used, while not being washed out or overblown.
+For reflective pipelines, after adjusting exposure and brightness, the target should be lit green (or the color of the vision tracking LEDs used).
 The more distinct the color of the target, the more likely it will be tracked reliably.

 Orientation can be used to rotate the image prior to vision processing.
 This can be useful for cases where the camera is not oriented parallel to the ground.
 Do note that this operation can in some cases significantly reduce FPS.